mainkoon81/Study-Tableau/README.md

 > How to encode our visuals to best communicate our findings?
 How to design components?

 __[two components]__
- - artistic: to be eyecatching (engaging)
+ - artistic: to be eyecatching (engaging).
  - scientific: to deliver the right insights (informative) Summary statistics like the mean and standard deviation can be great for attempting to quickly understand aspects of a dataset, but they can also be misleading.
 <img src="https://user-images.githubusercontent.com/31917400/33559462-bf77609c-d904-11e7-8dbb-b60ae351e93b.jpg" />